November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 }

-In tight loops, thousands of heap allocations for small objects can significantly increase GC activity; structs in arrays often achieve much better cache locality and lower GC pressure2.
+In tight loops, thousands of heap allocations for small objects can increase GC activity; using structs in arrays often improves cache locality and reduces GC pressure2.

 How languages treat classes and structs